shinybrar/flag-parser/README.md

 # F-Engine Flag Parser
-__This is a UDP Packet based F-Engine Flag Parser for CHIME FRB Telescope.__
+__This is a UDP Packet based F-Engine Flag Parser for CHIME FRB Telescope__.
 __Version__ : _0.0_
 __Status__  : _Initial Development_